santic161/CyberSec-Toolkit/README.md

 This dashboard is part of a larger system that includes:

 - **Dashboard** (this repository): Frontend React application for data visualization
-- **Sync Service** ([External Repository](https://github.com/your-username/csv-sync-service)): Automated service that exports Notion databases to Markdown and CSV files, then synchronizes them to this repository
+- **Sync Service** ([Active-Directory-Sync-Service](https://github.com/santic161/Active-Directory-Sync-Service)): Automated service that exports Notion databases to Markdown and CSV files, then synchronizes them to this repository

 ### Data Flow